2023 Most Affordable Online Psychiatric-Mental Health NP Programs (PMHNP)

 To help nurses find affordable PMHNP master’s, doctoral, and post-master’s certificate programs, HealthcareDegree.com has compiled a list of the 15 most affordable online psychiatric-mental health nurse practitioner programs, both by in-state and out-of-state tuition prices.

-These rankings are based on tuition data HealthcareDegree.com collected from its sister site NPSchools.com in late 2022 from 1,008 online nurse practitioner programs.
+These rankings are based on tuition data HealthcareDegree.com collected from its sister site NPSchools.com in late 2024 from over 1,000 online nurse practitioner programs.
 Each list is ordered according to the lowest in-state or out-of-state tuition prices.
-Tuition information is as current as possible, taken from the 2021-2022 or 2022-2023 school years as published by each school.
+Tuition information is as current as possible, the latest published by each school at the outset of the 2024-2025 academic year.

-Check out the 15 most affordable online PMHNP programs by the total cost of in-state tuition in 2023.
-For this listing, both resident and non-resident tuition are included when applicable.
+Check out the 15 most affordable online PMHNP programs by the total cost of in-state tuition in 2025.
+For this listing, both resident and non-resident tuition are listed when applicable.
 Some programs do not accept out-of-state students.

 1) East Carolina University Online MSN Psychiatric-Mental Health Nurse Practitioner Program